When The Past Is In The Present: Attachment, Attunement, and Why We Repeat What We Don’t Repair

 Why We Talk About Your Past

-When I tell a new client that we need to talk about their family of origin, I often feel a subtle tightening in the room.
-There is a specific kind of hesitation.
-Sometimes it’s protective, a quick assurance that "my parents did the best they could."
-Other times it’s dismissive, a feeling that what happened thirty years ago has nothing to do with the argument they had in the car on the way over.
-And almost always, there is a fear that we are going digging for tragedy.
+When I tell a new client that we need to talk about their family of origin, the initial reaction is often skeptical.
+Sometimes there is immediate defensiveness, a need to explain that their parents did the best they could, and other times they just brush it off, as if what happened in childhood has nothing to do with the argument they had on the way to the office.
+Almost always, there is a concern that we are about to go digging for pain.

 Previous